Belgrade (Beograd, capital of Serbia) might be known as the

 Art curator Una Popovic is a central figure in Belgrade's art scene and

 in fostering young talent from the whole Balkan region and beyond.
-I had

 the pleasure to meet her at the Salon.
 Popovic spent a residency at the